 Here are our thoughts on the current state of the resale market for Pichu Pokémon cards.

 Pichu isn’t the most expensive Pokémon card by any means, even when looking at graded versions.
 Collectors were wise to the potential of 1st Edition sets, and many have been well looked after for the past 20 years.

 This means that you’ll be able to grab lower grades of the cards mentioned above at an affordable price.
 You could even look to different languages for cheaper options.

 The best Pichu investment piece is probably going to be the 2001 Promo Trainer card, especially in terms of pure value.
 If you’d rather have a traditional Pichu card, we’d opt for the Wizards Black Star Promos card.

 Pichu Cards: Buying/Selling Advice

-Pichu might not be as popular as it’s evolved form, but it’s still a Pokémon that attracts a fair number of bids when a pristine copy of a rare card comes up at auction.
+Pichu might not be as popular as it’s evolved form.
+It’s still a Pokémon that attracts a fair number of bids when a pristine copy of a rare card comes up at auction.

-It was meant to be a successor to Pikachu, and even if it failed in that respect, it still has a strong association with the franchise mascot.
+It was meant to be a successor to Pikachu.
+Even if it failed in that respect, it still has a strong association with the franchise mascot.

 As with the majority of older Pokémon cards, prices continue to rise each year, even if more attention is typically paid to the original 150.
 You could do far worse if you’re looking for outside the box investments.